 – Does the property have access to water of any kind?

-– What is the primary designation of the property – is it possible to get a building permit for realising your dream?
+– What is the primary designation of the property – is it possible to get a building permit for realizing your dream?

 Many (many!) people have to either readjust their budget or tweak their basic requirements at this point.
 We’ve seen so many people who expected the perfect property for an extremely low price… that’s usually too good to be true.

 7. Buying A Property = Leap Towards Your Off-Grid Reality

 Buying your property is the last step before you can actually dive in and start procedures (design and paperwork) to get your off-grid project up and running.

 When buying a property in Spain, you’ll need an NIE number/paper (Numero de Identificacion de Estranjero).
 It’s easiest to apply for this in your own country, at the Spanish consulate or embassy.
 If you don’t have time for that (we got our papers by mail, a few days after applying for them in Amsterdam), you can visit the Policia Nacional in Spain to get one on the same day.

 After getting your NIE, you might also want to open a bank account to handle all local transactions – especially if you’re looking to set up a business.